MarelGuy/spud_rs/README.md

 # SPUD (Structured Payload of Unintelligible Data)

 SPUD is a custom binary file format designed for efficient storage and transmission of structured data.
-It uses type tags and field name interning to achieve a compact representation.
+It uses schemas, type tags and field name interning to achieve a compact representation.
 This implementation is written in Rust.

 ## Features